noramyer/whats-cooking/README.md

 ingredients = dataset['ingredients'] # 2D Numpy Array of ingredients

 cuisinesSet = dataset['cuisinesSet'] # set of the 20 cuisines represented
-ingredientsCount = dataset['ingredientsCount'] # frequency of each of the ~6000 ingredients represented
+cuisinesCount = dataset['cuisinesCount'] # frequency of each of the 20 cuisines in the dataset ingredientsCount = dataset['ingredientsCount'] # frequency of each of the ~6000 ingredients in the dataset
 ```